New York Mayor Bill de Blasio at the St. Pat’s for All Parade on Sunday, March 2.

 By now, you probably realize that St. Patrick's Day, the Irish National Holiday that celebrates the patron Saint of Ireland, is a pretty big deal for me.
 This blog looks like the Irish Tourist Board web site for one thing.
 However, and this might come as a surprise, I am not Irish-American and do not have one drop of Irish blood in me.
-Although 45 million Americans claim some Irish ancestry, I am not one of them.
+Although over 56 million Americans claim some Irish ancestry, I am not one of them.
 So why is it such a big deal here?

 Simple.
 I am a born and bred New Yorker, always was, and always will be.
 And St. Paddy's Day, as the holiday is known in New York, is the most important public celebration outside of your own home- all year.
 Christmas and Thanksgiving are more for spending time with family.
 New Yorkers by the hundreds of thousands go out, drink more than a few beers with good friends, wear the green, and think about how great it is to be Irish, real or imagined, for the day.